awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

   + [Viewing ElastiCache events](ECEvents.Viewing.md) in the *ElastiCache User Guide*
   + [DescribeEvents](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_DescribeEvents.html) in the *ElastiCache API Reference*
   + [describe\-events](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-events.html) in the *AWS CLI Command Reference\.*
++ This API is designed for testing the behavior of your application in case of ElastiCache failover\.
+It is not designed to be an operational tool for initiating a failover to address an issue with the cluster\.
+Moreover, in certain conditions such as large\-scale operational events, AWS may block this API\.

 **Topics**
 + [Testing automatic failover using the AWS Management Console](#auto-failover-test-con)